HaiTMai/RecommenderSystem/README.md

 # Recommender System
-Python implementation of Recommender System
+Python implementation of Recommender System.
+If you wanna have the full source code, email to hai.maituan@gmail.com
 -------------------------------------
 ## Content Based Filter Model
 ### Description